 The Old Exchange & Provost Dungeon – this building now turned museum has served different purposes through the years.
 A military prison, public market, public meeting place, and the place where George Washington stayed during his one-week visit to Charleston after the civil war.

 The Old Slave Mart Museum – Charleston’s history is not all southern charm and beautiful buildings.
-At one time Charleston was the nation’s capital of the slave trade.
+At one time, Charleston was the nation’s capital of the slave trade.
 Some of the spikes you see above fences are not just for decoration but were put there because the house owners were scared of slave rebellions.
 Something to keep in mind when visiting Charleston is to consider that many of the now “cute single houses,” used to be where house slaves lived.
 The Old Slave Mart is the first African-American museum, and it used to be a place where enslaved people were held and sold after slaves auctions on the outdoors were banned.

 Where to eat and drink in Charleston, South Carolina?

 Disclaimer: I’m not a fan of seafood.
 As a result, this is a section you might want to skip if that’s what you’re looking for.

 We could not skip a visit to Husk while in Charleston.
 It has been on almost every list for the past years of best southern restaurants.
 My husband would tell you it’s overrated, but it is a place with excellent service and an Old Charleston menu.
 Its chef, Sean Brock, has looked into numerous old recipe books to build his menu, and also everything is local.
 It’s a place you go for the ham and the seafood, not for the chicken.
 I have also read they have delicious burgers at the bar, which I’m hoping we get to try someday—recommended for a romantic/fancy dinner.
-Luckily, by going on a weekday we were lucky to get a table in twenty minutes, even if there were no reservations available.
+Luckily, by going on a weekday, we were lucky to get a table in twenty minutes, even if there were no reservations available.